EddieHubCommunity/support/youtube/generic.md

 - Alexander Stoichkov https://github.com/SashoStoichkov
 - Allan Regush https://github.com/AllanRegush

+## SERVICES I USE AND RECOMMEND

+Some of these might be affiliate links, no extra cost you to, but I get a little $ if you sign up, plus you might get a discount too

+- Live streaming with Streamyard http://links.eddiejaoude.io/t/pYlzGjcta1a4
+- Cloud hosting with Digital Ocean, you will get $100 FREE credit http://links.eddiejaoude.io/t/EAaCRWhsnZlF
+- NoSQL serverless database with DataStax, you will get $25 FREE credit every month http://links.eddiejaoude.io/t/bBM0STvCi2a4
+- Membership, Newsletters, CRM all in one with Kartra http://links.eddiejaoude.io/t/pQ5W3FRLk8Cp

 ## FIND ME ON OTHER SOCIAL PLATFORMS

 Don’t forget to support my channel by subscribing below, it’s free, and also share with your friends.
 Subscribe now!!